 What happens next?

-Grievance forms will be taken forward for consideration at Elections Committee.
+Grievance forms will be considered by our Elections Committee.
 Elections Commitee are a group of elected students and Students' Union Officers who oversee the fair and democratic running of elections.
 They will make a decision whether to accept (uphold) or reject your grievance, and you will be notified of this in writing.

 What information should a grievance contain?

 To help Elections Committee consider your grievance, please make sure that it is factual and contains clear evidence about your complaint.
 Any grievances comprising of hearsay, or activity that does not directly affect you, are unlikely to be sucessful.
 We have prepared an example of a grievance that would be upheld for information.

 What if I have a complaint that isn't classed as a grievance?